For short step-by-step videos on how to download, choose sizes, print and assemble your patterns, see the Style Falcon YouTube channel.

 Each print-at-home pattern has an instruction page with a map of how the pages fit together, plus page numbers and markers to help you piece it together.
 Review this map to print just the pages you want - some views of the pattern may have extra pieces.

 Print the pattern "actual size" or 100%.
 To be sure your printer settings are correct, print the first page of the pattern.
 It includes a "test square" that measures exactly 2 inches or 5 centimeters square.
 Measure that square to be sure the printer settings are correct.
 If the square is the wrong size, check your printer settings and try again.
+You may need to print at slightly less than or more than 100%, but try the 100% or "actual size" setting first.

 To assemble the pages, either trim off the right and bottom margins or overlap the pages at the margins and tape them together.